aaronlng/form-a-story/README.md

 What you have to do is now make a `<form>` capable of collecting the correct information so that the newly crafted story makes sense!

-> Project 3 in the Codecademy Web Development Course Module 1: HTML
+> Project 3 in the Codecademy Web Development Course Module 1: Learn HTML

 ## Author